dgeorgiev/dotfiles/README.md

-I am the [bashdot](https://github.com/weavenet/bashdot) starter profiles repo.
-You can clone and modify to create your own bashdot profiles for managing your dotfiles.
+I am the [bashdot](https://github.com/weavenet/bashdot) quick start repo.

+You can clone me and modify the contents to create your own bashdot profiles for managing your dotfiles.